 Check out this calculator to see how a mortgage holiday will impact on your future repayments.

 Many tenants, particularly students whose courses have ended prematurely, may want to leave their rented homes early.

 If you can afford to, you could release the tenants from the agreement and treat their final day in the property as the end of the lease.
 You can still follow normal check out procedures and make reasonable deductions from the deposit for arrears or damage to the property.
 You should confirm in writing that the tenants have been released from the agreement and have no further contractual liability to pay rent or look after the property.

 Some landlords may be worried about letting tenants leave early because they can’t afford to have rental voids.
 Talk to your insurance to see if your policy includes cover for these circumstances.
 You can also ask your lender for a mortgage payment holiday.

 Your tenants still have legal rights to live in their property.
-If you want them to leave, you must follow the correct legal process, which means sending them notice to quit and then applying to courts for a possession order if the tenant doesn't leave voluntarily.
+If you want them to leave, you must follow the correct legal process, which means sending them notice to quit and then applying to courts for a possession order if the tenant doesn't leave when the notice runs out.

 Make sure that you inform any other tenants in the property or anyone who will need to access the building if any of the occupants is sick or self-isolating.